yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/tables/index.md

 <div class="try-it">
   <h2>Check It Out: Tables</h2>
   <p>On your iPad or a phone, look through some of your favorite apps.
-Look through some of Apples apps (App Store -> Apps, Phone -> Contacts, Reminders, Clock -> Alarm, </p>
+Look through some of Apples apps (App Store: Apps Page, Phone: Contacts View, Reminders: Clock & Alarm Views).</p>
+  <p>Where do you see tables being used?
+Be ready to share out!</p>
 </div>

 It may be something we haven't even noticed or appreciated in the past, but the foundation of so many apps is built on tables.
 Since we are iOS developers, we need to know how to include them in our apps, too!